TAIsRich/chuwa0116/ShortQuestions/hw4.md

 then object of type A may be substituted with any object of type B.
 What does this actually mean? (from OA ) choose your answer.

-1. <mark> It means that if the object of type A can do something, the object of type B could also be able tp perform the same thing </mark>
+1. **It means that if the object of type A can do something, the object of type B could also be able tp perform the same thing**
 2. It means that all the objects of type A could execute all the methods present in its subtype B
 3. It means if a method is present in class A, it should also be present in class B so that the object of type B could substitute object of type A.